python-control/python-control/doc/conventions.rst

 * dt > 0: discrete time system with sampling period 'dt'
 * dt = True: discrete time with unspecified sampling period

-Only the :class:`StateSpace` and :class:`TransferFunction` classes allow explicit representation of discrete time systems.
+Only the :class:`StateSpace`, :class:`TransferFunction`, and
+:class:`InputOutputSystem` classes allow explicit representation of discrete time systems.

 Systems must have compatible timebases in order to be combined.
 A system with timebase `None` can be combined with a system having a specified